dannyglv182/binarytree/readme.md

 This project performs operations on a binary tree and clears dynamic memory when the program closes.

 ## Build and Run
-In order to build an run compile with
+In order to run compile with
 ```g++ -std=c++11 *.cpp```

 ## Operations include: